Lewis H. Brown

-Lewis Herold Brown (February 13, 1894 – February 27, 1951) was an industrialist and former Chairman of Johns-Manville, once the world's largest manufacturer of asbestos and asbestos products.
+Lewis Herold Brown (February 13, 1894 – February 27, 1951) was an industrialist and former chairman of Johns Manville, once the world's largest manufacturer of asbestos and asbestos products.

 Early life and career

 Born in Creston, Iowa on February 13, 1894, he attended the University of Iowa in 1915.
 Brown served in France as an infantry captain during World War I. After the war, Brown was employed by Montgomery Ward and was promoted to Assistant General Operating Manager within eight years.

 Johns-Manville and the Asbestos Institute

 T.F.
 Merseles, the President of Montgomery Ward, left in 1928 to become President of asbestos manufacturer Johns Manville, taking Brown with him.
 Merseles died suddenly in 1930 and Brown was appointed president at the age of 35.

 He thereby became the youngest man ever to hold that position in the company's history.
 He was also President of the Asbestos Institute.
+In his role as the President of the Asbestos Institute, he hid the health effects of his products from workers who contracted conditions related to Asbestos exposure.